iamRohit11/SM-Assignment/README.md

 Move to src Directory using 'cd src/'

-Run the Development server using 'python3 manage.py runserver <portnumber>'
+Run the Development server using 'python3 manage.py runserver -portnumber'